matheusneder/upcomming-movies/README.md

 # Upcomming Movies

-This is a very simple App with purpose to deliver a list of upcomming movies to the user.
+This is a very simple App for the purpose of delivering a list of upcomming movies to the user.
 The data is retrived from [The Movie Database (TMDb)](https://www.themoviedb.org).

 It was made to be compatible with Android and iOS devices and was buit on top of [Xamarin Platform](https://www.xamarin.com/) and [Xamarin.Forms Framework](https://www.xamarin.com/forms).
 It also uses [Prism Library](https://github.com/PrismLibrary/Prism) to take advantage of convenient API to support MVVM pattern and [Unity Container](https://github.com/unitycontainer/unity) as IoC/Dependecy Injection container.

-At all, the design of this app  is based on **Domain-Driven-Design** aproach.
+The design of this app is based on **Domain-Driven-Design** aproach.
 The projects present in the solution is briefly describled below:
- - **UpcommingMovies.Core.Domain** -- This project holds the Data Model and Services Contracts.
-It made to be technology agnostic and it takes the minimum dependency as possible of any external libraries or frameworks.
+ - **UpcommingMovies.Core.Domain** - Holds the Data Model and Services Contracts.
+It's technology agnostic and takes the minimum dependency as possible of any external libraries or frameworks.
- - **UpcommingMovies.Infra.TheMovieDb** -- Implements the services describled by *Core.Domain* contracts.
-In this app context, this project basically serves as a client for [The Movie Database](https://www.themoviedb.org) web services.
+ - **UpcommingMovies.Infra.TheMovieDb** - Implements the services describled by *Core.Domain* contracts.
+For this app context, this project basically serves as a client for [The Movie Database](https://www.themoviedb.org) web services.
  - **UpcommingMovies.Infra.TheMovieDb.Test** -- Development time tests for *UpcommingMovies.Infra.TheMovieDb*.
- - **UpcommingMovies.Infra.IoC** -- Takes care of services registration.
+ - **UpcommingMovies.Infra.IoC** - Takes care of services registration.
 Services contracts describled by *Core.Domain* project are attached to this respective implementation here.
-This aproach takes advantage of the *Core.Domain*'s consumer (here, the UI projects) don't needs to meet the services implamentation and the UI projects not even refer the *Infra.TheMovieDb* project.
+This aproach takes advantage of the *Core.Domain*'s consumer (here, the UI projects) don't needs to meet the services implementation.
+The UI projects not even refer the *Infra.TheMovieDb* project.
+ - **UpcommingMovies.UI** - This is the Xamarin.Forms portable project.
+It contains almost all UI logic and assets.
+ - **UpcommingMovies.UI.Droid** - Android platform project.
+This is the App project for Android Platform.
+It instantiate and execute *UpcommingMovies.UI*, no specific platform implementation was done for this App, that means the *UpcommingMovies.UI.Droid* didn't take any modification since was created from the template.
+ - **UpcommingMovies.UI.iOS** - The iOS platform project.
+It's analogue to the *UpcommingMovies.UI.Droid* but for iOS platform.
+As the *UI.Droid* project, this one also didn't take any changes since it's creation from the template.